22alu/cs326-final-team7/docs/final.md

 Organised the team by distributing tasks to be done per milestone.
 Helped structure out pages on how they have to function.
 Provided with templates for coding files so it's easier to distribute programming tasks.
 Created front end and back end support for course search page.
 Implemented database class and helped with authentication functionality.

 ### Muhammad Shah
+Created user profile page using html and css and hand drew all the wireframes.
+Also Created api calls to when someone makes a search using the searchbar which redirects to a new page and lists out the results obtained from the server on the search querry.

 # Conclusion